TyrellMcintosh/TyrellMcintosh/README.md

 **`Software Developer`**

 Hello, I am a well-rounded software developer who is proficient in utilizing C# and Python with a BSc in Computer Science.
-Currently, I'm a Junior Software Developer who is continously learning and growing in my career by developing applications that offer a solution to a business problem.
+Currently, I'm a Junior Software Developer who is continuously learning and growing in my career by developing applications that offer a solution to a business problem.
 I am passionate about developing software and I enjoy building applications in my spare time that make my everyday life easier.

 ---